fireundubh/playwithfire/fallout4/mods/auto-loot.md

 ### New Features

-* Added a system that dynamically prevents enemies from disintegrating into ash and goo piles (disabled by default; can be toggled only with console)
+#### Currency Filter

+The Currency Filter (called Currency/Utility Filter in the holotape menu) will loot the following items:

+* Bottlecap
-* Added a Currency Filter for looting Caps, Bobby Pins, and Pre-War Money
+* Pre-War Money
-* Ammo Filter: Added Fusion Cores to formlist but excluded fusion cores in power generators
+* Caps Stash
+* Bobby Pin Box
+* Bobby Pin
+* Caps (via Bottlecap Mines)
+* Caps (via Fortune Finder IV)

+#### Ammo Filter Support for Fusion Cores

+The Ammo Filter will loot all Fusion Cores, excluding fusion cores installed in power generators.
+Auto Loot will not loot fusion cores installed in power generators because removing them via Auto Loot will not trigger the generator shutdown event.

+#### Weapons Filter Customization

-* Weapons Filter: Added customization options allowing you to loot only Big Guns, Energy Weapons, Explosives, Melee Weapons, Small Guns, Traps, and/or Unarmed weapons
+The Weapons Filter has been upgraded to the newly minted "tiered filter" system.
+You can configure the Weapons Filter to loot only Big Guns, Energy Weapons, Explosives, Melee Weapons, Small Guns, Traps, Unarmed Weapons.
+The filter is configured to loot all weapons by default.

+#### Valuables Filter Customization

-* Valuables Filter: Added customization options allowing you to loot only junk with Common, Uncommon, and/or Rare components
+The Valuables Filter has also been upgraded to the tiered filter system.
+You can configure the Valuables Filter to loot only junk with Common, Uncommon, or Rare components.
+The filter is configured to loot only junk with Rare components by default.
-* Valuables Filter: Added a global (not mutually exclusive) setting allowing you to loot Bottlecaps, Caps Stashes, Pre-War Cash, Bobby Pins, and Bobby Pin Boxes

 #### Dynamic Ash and Goo Pile Prevention